Kramkavalkad/KEX/README.md

 # KEX
-KEX with Carin!
-Investigating interaction patterns with feedback in terms of eye movements
+Investigating interaction patterns with feedback in terms of eye movements.

+In this repo we save all the user data; heatmaps, csv files etc.